oven-sh/bun/README.md

 #### Download precompiled WebKit
 Download the latest Webkit release from https://github.com/oven-sh/WebKit/releases.
 The tarball contains a `bun-webkit` folder.
 Move the contents of that folder into `~/webkit-build`.
 You can customize the directory; see `JSC_BASE_DIR` var in the [Makefile](https://github.com/oven-sh/bun/blob/ce90e0c372f3e92b2a163d24018132aa2ce2ee6b/Makefile#L155).

+You also need to symlink this into the bun source directory:
+`ln -s ~/webkit-build/ src/bun.js/WebKit/WebkitBuild/Release`

 #### Build bun (macOS)

 If you're building on a macOS device, you'll need to have a valid Developer Certificate, or else the code signing step will fail.
 To check if you have one, open the `Keychain Access` app, go to the `login` profile and search for `Apple Development`.
 You should have at least one certificate with a name like `Apple Development: user@example.com (WDYABC123)`.
 If you don't have one, follow [this guide](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode) to get one.